yugr/uInit/README.md

 Even non-GUI multi-user mode modern distros will execute a lot of services which may distort your measurements.

-For systemd distroes a list of active services can be obtained via
+For systemd distros a list of active services can be obtained via
 ```
 $ systemctl list-units --all
 ```
 (look for anything `active` or `waiting`).

-You can check for services which actually cause problems on _your_ system by running
+You can identify services which actually cause problems on _your_ system by running
 ```
 $ script -qefc 'top -cbd3' > top.log
 # Wait for several hours